alvarom24/video-maker-api/README.md

 ### Stack

-This is a simple NodeJs project, using GraphQL, express, and mongoDB.
+This is a simple NodeJs project, using GraphQL, Express, and MongoDB.

 ### how to run

-1. Install mongoDB you can refer this link: https://treehouse.github.io/installation-guides/mac/mongo-mac.html
+1. Install MongoDB you can refer this link: https://treehouse.github.io/installation-guides/mac/mongo-mac.html

 ## Tips on mongo installation: